danubie/PSIdoitNG/docs/en/Remove-IdoitObject.md

 ### EXAMPLE 2
 ```
-Remove-IdoitObject -ObjId 12345 -Method 'QuickPurge'.
+Remove-IdoitObject -ObjId 12345 -Method 'Purge'.
-This command will quickly purge the object from the database.
-This one uses a different API endpoint.
+This command will purge the object with ID 12345.
 ```

 ## PARAMETERS